How Long Does Allergy Medicine Take To Work?

 How Long Does It Take for Antihistamines To Work?

 There are two different groups of OTC antihistamines: first-generation and second-generation.
 First-generation antihistamines are the older generation of allergy medications while second-generation antihistamines are newer.
+It is important to start taking antihistamines before allergy season begins to prevent symptoms.
 The generation of medicines you choose will affect how quickly they start working and how long the effects last.

 First-Generation Antihistamines